Header Image

 Should Silica be added first or last?

-Silica 0-0-8 is highly concentrated and should always be pre-diluted least 10-fold with water before adding to the reservoir.
+FloraMax Silica is highly concentrated and should always be pre-diluted least 10-fold with water before adding to the reservoir.
 Failure to do this may cause white particles to form when it is added to the nutrient solution.
 This problem is more pronounced at higher EC’s especially when using hard or salty waters.
 Note, these “white particles” will normally dissolve if the nutrient is immediately stirred and is therefore typically only an aesthetic problem if treated correctly.
 If you do NOT want to predilute Silica, then it should be added to the reservoir first, before the base nutrient and other additives – like many other brands.
 The problem with this is it increases the water’s pH – subsequent addition of pH sensitive elements will be potentially destabilized unless pH is quickly corrected.
 By adding Silica last, we only need to worry about pH right at the end.
 If you add it first, you need to worry about pH the whole way through!

 Will System Maintenance improve the effective working life of nutrient batches?